gianni-rosato/svt-av1-psy/README.md

 - `--sharpness` *-7 to 7*

 A parameter for modifying loopfilter deblock sharpness and rate distortion to improve visual fidelity.
-The default is 0 (no sharpness).
+The default is 1.

 - `--dolby-vision-rpu` *path to file*